-New to the city or just visiting Maastricht and wondering what’s happening in Maastricht at night?
+New to the city or just visiting Maastricht and wondering where to party in Maastricht at night?
 We have got you covered with a guide to the city, so you can find out what’s going on and meet its most valuable players.

 You might not notice it straightaway, due to the historic centre and the classical image the city obtained thanks to André Rieu’s sold out concerts at Vrijthof square, but there’s a lot going on in Maastricht.
 It mostly starts with a so-called grassroots movement, in place like Pilzkiste, open air raves or house parties.
 Crews are being formed every day, but there a few that you should check out more closely.

-The other part of the Student Hotel is the amazing sky bar, which is located on the roof of the former Sphinx factory.
+On top of The Student Hotel is the amazing Bold Rooftop Bar, which is located on the roof of the former Sphinx factory.
 It consists of the glass house with a bar and the roof, where you can play table tennis or chill out on of the benches.
 The view of the city is amazing and cannot be compared to anything else in Maastricht.
-The guys from Terra Nova Music pop up there once in a while, so keep an eye out for upcoming dates.

 We have mentioned a few crews that have been active in the city for a while, but without artists there’s no foundation to build on.
 An overview of artists that have been around for a while and are actively contributing to Maastrichts nightlife and worth checking out: Disco Patrick, Sjang Kabang, Der Fünfte Roboter, Oliver Way, Flatspot, Mingus, Mâhfoud, Jef Hecker, Lewie, Perill and Tommen.
 Is it okay if we mention ourselves in here as well?
 We have been around for a while too: Dayak and Roy Habets.
-There’s more beneath the surface, like Couscous Discous and Love Foundation, but these people can also be heard at De Toko, since that’s where people are being brought together.
+There’s more beneath the surface, like Couscous Discous, Sonorous Cell and Love Foundation.